LeNPaul/Millennial/_posts/2022-08-29-inprogress.md

 There are about 30 science projects that use BOINC in many areas.
 They investigate diseases, study climate change, discover pulsars, and do many other types of scientific research. (source: Wikipedia and BOINC homepage)

 In this project we will create an EC2 instance on Amazon AWS, install the BOINC client on it and attach to a science project.

+## Spin up an EC2 instance on AWS

+## Installing and configuring BOINC